 It starts with a dry bit of skin on my thumb.
-Rough and protruding, it makes its presence known when I stroke my finger over it, making an OK sign.
+Rough and protruding, it makes its presence known when I stroke my finger over it, making a sort of OK sign (if you know, you know).
 That’s when I dig my fingernail in.
 The intensity depends entirely on what kind of day I’m having.
 If I’m stressed or bored, I go at it with force.
 My nail is a spoon and my thumb is a hardened tub of ice cream.
 I’m not satisfied until I make real dents.
-Until I feel that zinging physical sensation.
-On a good day, it becomes pink and sore.
+Until I feel a zinging physical sensation.
+On a good day it reads pink and sore.
 On a bad day it feels like it has its own pulse, weeping a deep, infernal red.

 I can’t quite pinpoint when it started.
 I don’t think I knew I was doing it.
-Just this bit, I’d say to myself, tweezers in hand, writhing in pain, taking short, sharp intakes of breath.
-But of course that bit exposed a new bit that also needed prizing away.
-It’s never ending and somehow, strangely pleasurable.
+Just this bit, I say to myself, tweezers in hand, writhing in pain, taking short, sharp intakes of breath.
+But of course, it's never ending, and somehow, strangely and perversely pleasurable.
 On more than one occasion I’ve chased the skin on my thumb so far that it’s reached my palm.
-I tuck my thumb into my hand and my hand into my sleeve.
-So viscerally ugly, I'd lie and say I'd had an accident in the kitchen or burnt myself on my straighteners.
+So viscerally ugly, I hide it by tucking my thumb into my hand and my hand into my sleeve.
+If anyone asks, I burnt it on the oven.

 I’m not alone.
 It's estimated that dermatillomania, the repeated picking at one’s skin, affects 1.4 per cent of the population.
 Also known as excoriation disorder, or more simply still, skin picking, it is, as consultant dermatologist Dr Alia Ahmed tells me, a body-focussed repetitive behaviour that sits under the umbrella of OCD, which also includes things like hair pulling and plucking - self-grooming activities.
 That figures, I feel an unending compulsion to pick, and can spend anywhere from five to thirty minutes trying to get hold of a single, miniscule bit of skin.
 I have tunnel vision.
 A tiger could stroll into the room and I wouldn't notice.

-Although I’ve never considered it a mental health problem, I didn’t need an expert to tell me its link to anxiety (if you ever want to know how stressed I am, don’t ask me, just look at my thumbs).
-Dr Ahmed’s referrals for this condition during the pandemic have, by the way, increased.
+Although I’ve never considered it a mental health problem, I didn’t need an expert to tell me that it's linked to anxiety (if you ever want to know how stressed I am, don’t ask me, just look at my thumbs).
+During the pandemic, Dr Ahmed’s referrals for this condition have increased.
 Go figure.
 Oh and it disproportionately affects women, who suffer more from body-focussed repetitive behaviour, and who interestingly, have more access to facilitative instruments such as tweezers, manicure sets, and sharp-tipped blackhead removers.
+Yikes.

 Whether mine is a compulsion or a ritual, after speaking to Dr Ahmed, it’s clear my case is mild.
 “I’ve seen someone who’s picked a literal hole in their face,” she tells me.
 And this disfigurement isn’t even the worst.
 “One gentleman picked away at his scalp, while another woman peeled the skin of her breast off.”
-In the case of the latter, it was problematic that she was sent for a skin graft, as although it improved the situation immeasurably cosmetically, they hadn’t got to the root of the problem.
+In the case of the latter, it was problematic that she was sent for a skin graft, as although it improved the situation cosmetically, it was a short term fix.
 Inevitably, she would pick it off again.
-"The risk of infection is huge," Dr Ahmed explains, "especially during a pandemic".
+"During a pandemic, the risk of infection makes everything worse," Dr Ahmed adds.

-With cosmetic and emotional effects, Naomi, 31, tells me that she’s often skipped social events out of shame and isolation.
+With both cosmetic and emotional ramifications, Naomi, 31, tells me that she’s often skipped social events out of shame and isolation.
 “I pick my lips to the point that they’re streaming blood.
-I used to do it in the office, knowing that they were going to bleed and that I was going to feel disgustingly ashamed, but couldn’t help it.
+I used to do it in the office, knowing that they were going to bleed and that I was going to feel disgustingly ashamed, but...
+I did it anyway.
+I couldn’t help myself.
 I’d wrap a tissue around my finger, applying pressure to try and stop it.
-Someone would ask me a question and I’d be petrified I was going to have to say something.
 While WFH is good for my stress levels because I don’t have to hide it from anyone (by this point, my flatmate is well aware), it means I don’t know when to stop.
-Even more so than usual.
-I have no boundaries just as my lips, sore and bloodied, have no edges”.
+Even more so than usual".

 Perhaps you'll find momentary solace in this (number four is real life footage of me last week).
 After that, assess how serious the situation really is, without dismissing or diminishing it.
 Is it causing you anxiety, sadness, embarrassment and/or pain?
 If the answer is yes to any of these, then go and see a dermatologist, preferably a psychodermatologist, like Dr Ahmed.